alb3rtov/SSOO/P1/README.md

 - src: Contains the source C code of each process.
 - test_models: Contains three test models pdf files.
 - estudiantes: It is created during the execution.
+- backup: Contains a backup of estudiantes directory and log file

+## Files
+- log.txt: Contains log messages of each process
+- estudiantes_p1.text: Contains registers of each student (dni, test model and grade)

 ## Compile
 To compile you have to use Makefile and type `make`